Antique Clock Guy - America's Antique Brokerage

 ALSO

-Reproduction clocks, except Seth Thomas, Chelsea, or E.Howard wall-hanging clocks.
+No contemporary or reproduction clocks, except some Seth Thomas, Chelsea, or E.Howard

 Although our business has traditionally been "digital consignment", a growing number of consignors in California are now electing to bring their clocks to us for physical consignment.
 We are often equipped to make that happen, but need to discuss it in detail with you in advance.